Phone Habits of a Cheating Husband: 14 Patterns to Watch

 Mistake 3: Ignoring your instincts

 Research consistently shows that partners are often accurate when they sense something is wrong.
-If multiple habits on this list match your experience, don't dismiss your own observation.
+If multiple habits on this list match your experience, do not dismiss your own observation.
 The question am I paranoid or is he cheating is one of the most common searches from women in your position — and the answer is usually that your instincts are picking up on real behavioral data.

 Mistake 4: Waiting for "proof" before taking any action